matthewlfabian/RNA-seq_QC-mapping-alignment/README.md

 - rMATS

 # Setup
 1.)
+If Snakemake isn't preloaded on your HPCC, install Snakemake:

+  conda env create -f envs/snakemake.yaml

+2.)
+Install the SLURM plug-in for Snakemake:

+  pip install snakemake-executor-plugin-slurm

+3.)
 In a parent directory of your choice, clone the repository, which automatically creates a folder for the Snakemake pipeline:

   git clone https://github.com/matthewlfabian/RNA-seq_QC-mapping-alignment.git

-  conda activate snakemake

-2.)
+4.)
 Navigate to the newly created directory & verify the installed repository:

   git remote -v

-3.)
+5.)
 Edit "config/config.yaml" to include your strain/sample names.
 For example, for paired-end reads, strain/sample names from FASTQ files are identified as follows: <strain_1>_1.fastq.gz, <strain_1>_2.fastq.gz, <strain_2>_2.fastq.gz, etc.

   samples: